 How does the LSBA decide on bill positions?

-The LSBA takes bill positions through a three-step process which involves its 25 member Legislation Committee and its 22 member Board of Governors (BOG).
-The Legislation Committee derives its authority from the House of Delegates.
+The LSBA takes positions on bills through a three-step process that involves its (25)-member Legislation Committee--which derives its authority from the LSBA House of Delegates--and its (22)-member Board of Governors ("BOG"):

-- The first step is the First Meeting of the Legislation Committee which will work through subcommittees, each reviewing a list of notable bills and voting on possible bill positions.
-This occurs shortly after the session's prefiling deadline.
+- Step One: The Legislation Committee holds its First Meeting, which basically involves in-depth work through subcommittees, with each subcommittee reviewing a list of notable bills and voting on possible bill positions.
+This occurs shortly after the legislative session's prefiling deadline.
 A preliminary list of notable bills is prepared by the Legislation Committee Chair, the LSBA’s lobbyist, and the Legislation Committee staff liaison.
-Additional bills will be added through LSBA members or stakeholders.
+Additional bills may be added through members or stakeholders.

-- The third and final step occurs at the BOG's meeting, which often occurs immediately after the Second Meeting.
-At this meeting, the BOG votes to approve the Legislation Committee bill positions.
+- Step Three: The third and final step occurs at the BOG's meeting, which often occurs immediately after the Second Meeting.
+At this meeting, the BOG votes on whether to approve the Legislation Committee's recommended bill positions.
 Should the BOG not approve a particular bill position, the LSBA will not take a position on the bill.

-At the conclusion of this three-step process, the bill positions are published on the website.
+At the conclusion of this three-step process, the LSBA's final bill positions are published on the LSBA website.

 When can I get my views known to the Legislation Committee, and whom do I tell?

-Please note that once the legislators have filed their bills, the legislative session moves quickly.
-So, the earlier you contact a Legislation Committee, BOG member, the LSBA’s Executive Director or the Legislation Committee staff liaison, the better your chances will be that your bill will be considered by the committee.
+Please note that once legislators have filed their bills, the legislative session moves quickly.
+So, the earlier that you contact a member of the Legislation Committee, a BOG member, the LSBA’s Executive Director or the Legislation Committee staff liaison, the better your chances will be that your bill will be considered by the committee.